 Calculating Gold Pips

 In the world of forex trading, “Pips” stand for “Percentage in Point” and are the tiniest units that signify a change in currency value.
-When trading gold, pips gain a unique definition.
+When trading gold, pips take on a unique meaning.

-Here’s how it works: The price movement of gold is often traced to the fourth decimal place, so a change of 1 pip corresponds to a 0.0001 shift in the gold price.
+Here’s how it works: The price movement of gold is often measured to the fourth decimal place, so a 1-pip change corresponds to a 0.0001 shift in the gold price.
 If your forex broker uses a $0.01 gold pip, then for every pip movement in gold’s price, traders will either gain or lose $0.01.
 This means 100 pips are equivalent to a $1 movement.

 To determine the number of gold pips in a trade, you’d calculate the difference between your entry and exit prices.
-For instance, buying gold at $1,800.25 and selling at $1,802.25 results in a 20-pip difference.
-To compute the value from gold pips, simply multiply the number of pips by the pip value.
+For instance, buying gold at $1,800.25 and selling it at $1,802.25 yields a 20-pip difference.
+To compute the value from gold pips, multiply the number of pips by the pip value.
 If you earn 20 pips on a trade with a gold pip value of $0.01, you’d have a profit of $0.20.

 Gold Trading Strategies